 (Editor's Note: This article deals with one of the most common and difficult genealogical problems, namely, that of making the correct identification of persons who have the same name and who were born at about the same time and near the same place.
-Our readers should refer to the following issues of THE SPARKS Quarterly regarding this family: December 1955, Whole No. 12; June 1959, Whole No. 26; December 1963, Whole No. 44 and December 1970, Whole No. 72.)
+Our readers should refer to the following issues of the Quarterly:

 John Sparks appeared on the North Carolina state census which was taken of Wilkes County, 1784 -1787, with his wife and their three sons and one daughter.
 On the federal census of 1790 of Wilkes County, another son and another daughter had been added, making a total of four sons and two daughters, all born between 1774 and 1790.
 When the 1800 census was taken, three additional sons and one additional daughter were enumerated, all born between 1790 and 1800.
 Another son was born between 1800 and 1810 and was listed on the 1810 census.
 From these data, it seems quite apparent that John and Sarah had eleven children.